-Derivative instruments held by the Fund generally comprise of futures contracts and options in the capital market.
-These are initially recognised at their fair value.
-The fair value of futures contracts is calculated as being the net difference between the contract price and the closing price reported on the primary exchange of the futures contract.
-Derivatives financial instruments are included in investments in the statements of assets and liabilities and the resultant gain or loss on the remeasurement of derivative financial instruments are included in the income statement currently.
+Derivative instruments held by the Fund generally comprise of futures contracts, options and forwards contracts etc in the capital market.
+These are initially recognised at cost and are subsequently remeasured at their fair value.
+The fair value of derivative instruments is calculated as being the net difference between the contract price and the closing price reported on the primary exchange of the instrument.
+Derivatives financial instruments are included in investments in the statement of assets and liabilities and the resultant gain or loss on the remeasurement of derivative financial instruments are included in the income statement currently.